MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 ## Align photos

 Photogrammetry uses objects that are consistently present in multiple images to create a map of where it thinks the camera was when the photo was taken.
-This process is done in the **Align photos** step.
+You use the **Align photos** command for this part of the process.

-1. Navigate to **Workflow** > **Align Photos** to open the Align photos menu.
+1. On the **Workflow** menu, select **Align Photos**.

     ![Workflow > Align Photos command](media/agisoft-9.PNG "Workflow > Align Photos command")